a-n-rose/Python-Sound-Tool/README.md

 - add `extend_window_ms` paremeter: can extend VAD window if desired.
 Useful in higher SNR environments.
 - raise warning for sample rates lower than 44100 Hz.
 VAD seems to fail at lower sample rates.

+### added soundpy.feats.get_samples_clipped() and soundpy.feats.get_stft_clipped()
+- another option for VAD
+- clips beginning and ending of audio data where high energy sound starts and ends.

 ### soundpy.models.dataprep.GeneratorFeatExtraction
 - can extract and augment features from audio files as each audio file fed to model.
 - example can be viewed: soundpy.builtin.envclassifier_extract_train